040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 resource "aws_ecs_task_definition" "task" {
   family                   = "blog-blog"
   container_definitions    = "${data.template_file.blog.rendered}"
-  network_mode             = "awsvpc"        # required for Fargate
+  network_mode             = "awsvpc"
-  cpu                      = "256"           # required for Fargate
+  cpu                      = "256"
-  memory                   = "512"           # required for Fargate
+  memory                   = "512"
-  requires_compatibilities = ["FARGATE"]     # required for Fargate
+  requires_compatibilities = ["FARGATE"]
   execution_role_arn       = "${aws_iam_role.ecs_tasks_execution_role.arn}"
 }
 ```
+Time to verify the code is working by a `terraform apply`

 <asciinema-player src="{{ site.baseurl }}/assets/2018-01-25_fargate/asciinema/fargate-terraform-2.json"
   cols="166" rows="15" autoplay="true" loop="true" speed="1.0">
 </asciinema-player>

-The next logical step in de AWS console would be to create the service and find out that the latest step that you need to create a load balancer before you can be finishing the service creation.
+We have still nothing running but you can already see the different part in de AWS console.
+We have now a VPC, CloudWatch log group, ECS cluster and task available.
+The next logical step in de AWS console would be to create the service, and find out at the latest step that you need to create a load balancer first.
 So in code we will define the load balancer first.
-The load balancer will route traffic via HTTP to the container running in a private subnet.
+The load balancer will route traffic via HTTP to the container.

 ```
 resource "aws_security_group" "alb_sg" {